rigved/in2016.mini.debconf.org/README.md

-in2015.mini.debconf.org
+in2016.mini.debconf.org
 =======================

-Mini-DebConf Pune 2015 Website
+Mini-DebConf Mumbai 2016 Website
 ================================

-A Mini-DebConf will be hosted at College of Engineering Pune on 29th and 30th August, 2015.
+A Mini-DebConf will be hosted at Directiplex, Andheri (E), Mumbai on 30th and 31st January, 2016.

 This repository tracks the development of the website for this Mini-DebConf.